JStennett-Tricentis/TricentisUtilities/README.md

 ### Smart Auto-Population

-When you're already on a Tosca Cloud page (like `https://fusionx.my-dev.tricentis.com/_portal/space/FusionX/home`):
+When you're already on a Tosca Cloud page (like `https://fusionx.my-dev.tricentis.com/_portal/space/Reporting/home`):

 - Environment automatically selects "Development"
 - Tenant automatically selects "FusionX"
-- Workspace automatically selects "FusionX"
+- Workspace automatically selects "Reporting"
 - Ready to navigate to other pages in the same context

 ## 🔧 Configuration